SJ429/MatplotlibStudy/README.md

-# Matplotlib -  Power of Plots
+# Matplotlib -  The Power of Plots

 What good is data without a good plot to tell the story?